19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/10/2010]

+(2) Regulations made under subsection (1) may —

+(a) provide that goods imported by a taxable person in the course or furtherance of any business carried on by him (as referred to in subsection (1)) may, where such requirements as may be prescribed are satisfied, include imported goods which are consigned to the taxable person as recipient in order for the taxable person to make supplies (other than supplies referred to in section 22) using or in relation to those goods; and

-(2) Regulations made under subsection (1) may require a taxable person referred to in that subsection to account for and pay the tax chargeable on the importation of the goods in such form and manner, within such time and to such person as may be prescribed.
+(b) require a taxable person referred to in subsection (1) to account for and pay the tax chargeable on the importation of the goods in such form and manner, within such time and to such person as may be prescribed.

-[20/2010 wef 01/10/2010]
+[24/2011 wef 01/01/2012]

 (3) The Comptroller may, for the protection of revenue, impose conditions in relation to any importation of goods referred to in subsection (1).